py2sdr/mtools/README.md

 # Multicast UDP Tools

-A pair of simple command-line utilities for sending and receiving binary data over UDP multicast.
+A pair of simple command-line utilities for sending and receiving binary SDR data over UDP multicast.

 ## Author